11x-dev/avatar-name-enhancement-11xdev/README.md

 ***Estimated Time***
 ************************

-Estimated time for this challenge is 1 - 3 hours.
+Estimated time for this enhancement is 1 - 3 hours.

 ************************
 ***Hints and Solution***